Techcyte/devkit/docs/guides/post-external-model-results/index.md

 The contours are `Polygon` geometries and their color is specified with the `contour_colors` key in the properties map of the `GeometryCollection`.
 The `countour_colors` is an array of color hex strings.

-See more information about the GeoJSON standard on the format standard website [https://datatracker.ietf.org/doc/html/rfc7946](https://datatracker.ietf.org/doc/html/rfc7946).
+See more information about the GeoJSON standard on the [GeoJSON format standard website](https://datatracker.ietf.org/doc/html/rfc7946).

 ## Example